-We are also building the Grandparent Connections Facebook group as a place to connect with other grandparents between calls.
+In between teleconferences you can still connect with grandparents through our Grandparent Connections Facebook group.
 If you’re on Facebook, please consider joining this closed group by requesting membership at NOAH – Grandparent Connections.

 We are also excited about the upcoming schedule.
 Please note the day and times of the calls are different.

 Overview of Services from Birth Through Independence – Sue Dalton